Two longstanding perceptions haunt the world of investment marketing:

 Recognising the need to create highly insightful content, BNY changed its writing team into a “newsroom”, employing experienced financial journalists to ensure output is timely, newsworthy, and keenly focused on what will interest readers.
 In close collaboration with fund managers, BNY has also created a blog based entirely on infographics, providing an accessible and shareable platform to disseminate its managers’ rich expertise.

 Goldman Sachs is rightly renowned for employing some of the brightest minds in the investment industry.
 In recent years, they have also become increasingly adept at showing this, using in-house expertise to create exceptionally insightful content.

 in the Technology Driving Innovation section of its website, Goldman Sachs managers and analysts tackle topics ranging from drones to how streaming has reinvigorated the music industry.
 Exchanges at Goldman Sachs, meanwhile, offers in-depth discussions on major investment issues – low carbon investment in Asia, manufacturing in the digital age, investments in outer space – in the highly accessible format of podcasts.

 Rather than just cranking out PDFs or quarterly newsletters from managers, Goldman Sachs shows its insight extends from industry-leading expertise to an ability to understand what content its clients and prospects will actually consume.

 Content Marketing in Asset Management: Key Takeaways

-To return to our initial questions, marketing in commoditised, highly regulated industries unquestionably generates problems that other sectors don’t face.
+Marketing in commoditised, highly regulated industries unquestionably generates problems that other sectors don’t face.
 But constraints can force an industry to be unusually creative and disciplined.
 When executed well, content marketing forces asset managers not just to talk about themselves, but to more fully understand what value they can provide to the very people on whom their business depends – their clients.